 AGREEMENT TO INTERCONNECT AND OPERATE

-NATURAL GAS PIPELINE FACILITIES
+NATURAL GAS METER FACILITIES

-THIS AGREEMENT TO INTERCONNECT AND OPERATE NATURAL GAS PIPELINE FACILITIES ("Agreement"), is entered into and made effective this day of May, 2000, by and between, LOWER COLORADO RIVER AUTHORITY (“LCRA”), a , and HOUSTON PIPE LINE COMPANY, a Delaware corporation, ("HPL").
+THIS AGREEMENT TO INTERCONNECT AND OPERATE NATURAL GAS METER FACILITIES ("Agreement"), is entered into and made effective this 1st day of June, 2000, by and between, LOWER COLORADO RIVER AUTHORITY (“LCRA”), a conservation and reclamation district organized under laws in the State of Texas, and HOUSTON PIPE LINE COMPANY, a Delaware corporation, ("HPL").
 (LCRA and HPL are sometimes referred to individually as "Party" and collectively as "Parties").

 WITNESSETH: